 For the last nine years the Syrian civil war has caused sorrow and destruction.
 Besides displacing millions and killing thousands, it has badly impacted the rich cultural heritage the region is known for.
 Many archaeological artifacts have been destroyed or looted.

-In order to counter (part of) this loss, SfS was initiated by academics from Leiden University and Delft University of Technology under the auspices of Leiden Delft Erasmus Centre for Global Heritage and Development.
+In order to counter (part of) this loss, SfS was initiated by academics from Leiden University and Delft University of Technology under the auspices of Leiden-Delft-Erasmus Centre for Global Heritage and Development.
 With a NWO- KIEM Creatieve Industrie grant, the project embarked on the use of 3D scanning and printing technology to make high quality reproductions of 12th century BC clay tablets.
-The cuneiform tablets excavated by Leiden archaeologists at the Tell Sabi Abyad fort in Northern Syria and once part of the collections of the Raqqa Museum have vanished in the fog of the Syrian civil war.
-The team worked from silicone rubber moulds of the tablets cast before the war.
-Having a lifespan of roughly thirty years, the moulds proved not be a durable solution, hence the need for scans.
+The cuneiform tablets excavated by Leiden archaeologists at the Tell Sabi Abyad fort in Northern Syria, and once part of the collections of the Raqqa Museum, have vanished in the fog of the Syrian civil war.
+The team worked from silicone rubber moulds of the tablets, cast before the war.
+Having a lifespan of roughly thirty years, the moulds proved not to be a durable solution, hence the need for scans.

 In collaboration with the Catholic University of Louvain and Heidelberg University, the LDE researchers explored several imaging technologies to find the best solution to capture the precious texts hidden within the concavities of the moulds.
 In the end, the X-ray micro-CT scanner housed at TU Delft laboratory of Geoscience and Engineering turned out to offer a good compromise between time-efficiency, accuracy and text recovery.
 The SfS team has been able to accurately generate digital reconstructions of the original clay tablets from the scanned 3D raw data of the silicon moulds.
 Furthermore, the Heidelberg team dramatically decreased the time for decipherment of a tablet by automatically computing high quality images clearly showing the cuneiform characters, which would have taken an assyriologist several hours to manually craft a matching drawing (fig. 1)!